-A fever that won't go away can be a sign of another infection in your body that needs treatment.
-Generally, a fever for an adult means a temperature greater than 100.5 degrees Fahrenheit.
+If it won't go away it might mean you've got another infection in your body that needs treatment.
+Generally, a fever for an adult is a temperature over 100.4 degrees F.

 You can't keep anything down.

-Your body needs fluids to work properly.
-If you can't drink anything without vomiting, you may need to go to your doctor's office or the hospital to get fluids through a vein (IV).
+Your body needs fluids to work right.
+If you can't drink anything without vomiting, you may need to go to your doctor's office or the hospital to get fluids through an IV.

 It hurts to swallow.

-This is not normal.
-Although a sore throat can make it a little painful to swallow, severe pain can be a sign of an infection or injury that needs to be treated by a doctor.
+That's not normal.
+Although a sore throat can make it hurt a little to swallow, severe pain can be a sign of an infection or injury that needs to be treated by a doctor.

-A cough that won't go away is likely postnasal drip that can be treated with antihistamines.
+If it doesn't go away, it's likely due to postnasal drip -- mucus that moves from your nose into your throat.
+It can be treated with antihistamines.
 But it could also be related to asthma or GERD (gastroesophageal reflux disease).
-Your doctor can tell you about treatments that can help.
+Your doctor can tell you what to do for it.

-A lasting, severe cough is also the main symptom of whooping cough, which has become more common in many parts of the U.S. So, if you have an unexplained cough for more than 2-3 weeks, your doctor may test you for this type of infection.
+A lasting, severe cough is also the main symptom of whooping cough, a disease that's become more common in many parts of the U.S. So, if you've been hacking away for more than 2-3 weeks, your doctor may give you a test to see if you've got it.